 - Your Own Notes are Best.
 Stay on top of your notes from the start.
 Your own notes are always better than someone else’s because when you make notes you also engage with the material so you enhance your learning and understanding.
 You will also be very grateful to have your own set of notes when you come to revise for exams.

 - Use the HSC PDHPE Syllabus to Create Summaries.
 The syllabus should be your ‘go to’ reference when you create notes and summaries.
 Focus on the four modules, the critical questions and the ‘Learn abouts’ and “Learn to’s”.
-Use the ‘Learn to’s” to help guide what you about what to include when writing HSC PDHPE summaries.
-Use different colour pens to help you navigate around your notes but don’t overdo it so that it just confuses you.
+Use the ‘Learn to’s” to help guide you about what to include when writing HSC PDHPE summaries.
+Use different colour pens to help you navigate around your notes.
 Make sure you also include examples and that you know how to apply these when it comes to exam questions.

 - Practice Questions.
 Do HSC PDHPE past papers, exam style questions from the text book, practice questions from your teacher, and answer the critical questions in the syllabus.
 The more practice questions you do, the better you will do in your HSC PDHPE exams.
 By answering the questions under the ‘Students learn to’ section in the syllabus you will be ensuring that you know how to apply the content in the ‘Student’s learn about’ section.